-The Group BNP Paribas has therefore taken exclusive control of this entity and fully consolidates it from the second half of 2021.
+The Group BNP Paribas took therefore exclusive control of this entity and fully consolidated it from the second half of 2021.

-The Group's balance sheet increased by EUR 6 billion at acquisition date, in particular EUR 3.7 billion in financial assets at fair value through profit or loss.
+Consequently, this operation increased the Group's balance sheet by EUR 6 billion at acquisition date, in particular EUR 3.7 billion in financial assets at fair value through profit and loss, and led to the recognition of a badwill of EUR 111 million in the profit and loss account.